 Moftah estimates that 2 to 3 million guests will visit GEM in its first year of opening, and in the longer-term up to 8 million a year.

-The Grand Egyptian Museum has taken almost 20 years to create, from architectural competition to planned opening now later in 2023.
+The Grand Egyptian Museum has taken almost 20 years to create, from architectural competition to planned opening.

 National Museum of Egyptian Civilisation opens fully to the public.
 Visitors browse exhibits at Egypt’s new National Museum of Egyptian Civilisation (NMEC) in the Fustat district of Old Cairo, after the museum opened fully to the public, the day after a procession of floats carried the mummified remains of 22 pharaohs passed through the capital to their new resting place at the museum.

-Book a trip to see the new Cairo Museums and exhibits for 2021, 2022 and beyond with Egypt Escapes Ultimate Egypt Experience tour.
+Book a trip to see the new Cairo Museums and exhibits as well as a Nile cruise with Egypt Escapes Ultimate Egypt Experience tour.

-***This blog was written on and from the perspective of 7th April 2021***Updated 6th February 2023***Updated 10th October 2023***
+***This blog was written on and from the perspective of 4th November 2025**

 Email Us